clairelist/web-sprint-challenge-advanced-state-management/README.md

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  Prefer prop drilling directly; it allows you to be more explicit / less abstracted.
+This week's work was a bit difficult to fully grasp as it was mostly connecting pieces together but not buildnig up those pieces themselves.